 - We receive information about terrorist activity that has taken place or will take place.
 We will share this with the police.

-- The Mix is forced through legal action to disclose specific confidential information; this can include legal action taken through the Data Protection Act and during criminal investigations.
+- Legal action is taken to request information.
+This can include legal action taken through the Data Protection Act, or during criminal investigations.